tonyjzhou/stock/README.md

 * ~~Try https://github.com/dpguthrie/yahooquery~~
 * ~~Install JupyterLab for interactive and reproducible work~~
 * ~~Install yfinance and pandas-datareader for yahoo finance API~~

+### Challenges
+* 2023-03-12 yfinance doesn't work after the first trial.
+It failed with the error "Exception: yfinance failed to decrypt Yahoo data response".
+The issue had been reported by others in https://github.com/ranaroussi/yfinance/issues/1407.
+Currently not solved yet.

+### Questions
+* ~~What fields do we need in the data model to keep the state for strong business tester?~~
+  * symbol, tested_at
+* What are the possible database to use?
+* ~~Should the data store be a graph or relational data store?~~

 ## Where?